 - Imovirtual: Offers a wide variety of properties for sale or rent, with a clean, easy-to-use interface.

-The primary distinction between a real estate and a buyer’s agent lies in the representation of the parties involved.
-A buyer’s agent solely advocates for the buyer, facilitating their property purchase and providing a personalized service tailored towards the buyer’s needs.
+The primary distinction between a real estate agent and a buyer’s agent lies in the representation of the parties involved.
+A buyer’s agent solely advocates for the buyer, facilitating their property purchase and providing a personalized service tailored towards the needs of the property buyer.

 On the other hand, a real estate agent is dedicated to serving the seller.
-While a real estate agent will likely have your best interests at heart, this is worth bearing in mind when purchasing property in Portugal.
-This is a key reason why choosing a good buyer’s agent over a real estate agent can be a smart decision over other real estate professionals.
-Both are experienced at navigating the real estate world.
+While a real estate agent will likely have your best interests at heart, this is worth bearing in mind when purchasing residential property in Portugal.
+This is a key reason why choosing a good buyer’s agent over a real estate agent can be a smart decision.

 Search & Selection Assistance | May present options, but not solely focused on buyer's needs | Focuses on finding options that suit the buyer best |